How to Create Facebook Ad Content That Get Results14 Min Read

 Use the power words

-Your choice of words have a profound impact on the effectiveness of your headlines.
+Your choice of words has a profound impact on the effectiveness of your headlines.
 Here are some research-backed word choice tips that will help you create better headlines:

 - In 2015, AdEspresso analysed 37,259 Facebook ads and found that the most popular words were: You, Free, Now and New.
 Surely these words work very well in headlines.